kishwarshafin/pepper/docs/training_pepper_margin_deepvariant/how_to_train_deepvariant.md

 # HG002_guppy422_2_GRCh38_no_alt.40x.bam
 # HG002_guppy422_2_GRCh38_no_alt.50x.bam
 ```
-### Step 3: Generate haplotagged BAM files and PEPPER HP candidates
+### Step 3: Generate haplotagged BAM files and PEPPER candidates
-Training DeepVariant requires haplotagged alignment files and candidates from PEPPER HP.
-The following command can be used to generate the haplotagged bam file and candidates using `PEPPER SNP-Margin-PEPPER HP`:
+Training DeepVariant requires haplotagged alignment files and candidates from PEPPER.
+The following command can be used to generate the haplotagged bam file and candidates using `PEPPER-Margin`:

 ```bash
 for coverage in 30 40 50